 First you need to create a fork of the original repository.
 A fork is your own copy of the repository to which you can make changes to.
 To fork the Cloudmesh technologies goto Cloudmesh technologies repo and click on the Fork button on the top right corner.
-Now you can notice that instead of cloudmesh/technologies the name of the repo says yourgitusername/technologies, where yourgitusername is indeed your github user name.
-That is because you are now in your own copy of the cloudmesh/technologies repository.
-In our case the user name will be pulashti.
+Now you can notice that instead of cloudmesh/technologies the name of the repo says YOURGITUSERNAME/technologies, where YOURGITUSERANAME is indeed your github user name.
+That is because you are now in your own copy of the cloudmesh/technologies repository. n our case the user name will be pulashti.